mahavirj/tinyos/README.md

 execution from higher half.

 ## Memory Management
-Simple `first fit` strategy memory allocator, allocates memory from kernel space, during `free` it also manages compaction of adjacent free blocks.
+Simple `first-fit` strategy memory allocator, allocates memory from kernel space, during `free` it also manages compaction of adjacent free blocks.

+For userspace malloc/free are provided which internally used `sbrk` system call to increase system break (if required).
+Kernel does required page table setups and returns increases system break limit.

 ## Paging and VM
 This is divided into kernel space memory mapping and user space memory mappings.
 Kernel space mappings remains constant and are part of every process address space, only linked not cloned, as changes from one process in kernel space should be visible ot other processes as well.

 User space mappings depends on `exec` call, and every process has its own kernel as well as user stack.

 During context switch, CR3 register gets loaded with current process page directory base address and that also internally invalidates TLB (Translation Lookaside Buffer).

 ## Init Process
+User space applications are stored in `initramfs`, a cpio format archieve in standard ELF format.
+During `exec` kernel finds and parses ELF image, sets up its page tables accordingly. `Init` process only starts `shell` then hangs in there forever.

 ## Scheduling
 Scheduler runs on behalf of currently executing process, mainly in two cases,